gshanko125298/Pharmaceutical_Sales_Prediction/README.md

 ## EDA

 >  This steps are necessary both for feature selection and machine learning models.
-All the Data Processing, statistical and sequential Analysiwas sone in this steps  that can be used as a data anlysis, data  understanding  , data visualization by observing the relation between some the features with target features.
+All the Data Processing, statistical and sequential Analysi.  in this steps  that can be used as a data anlysis, data  understanding  , data visualization by observing the relation between some the features with target features.
 > some the EDA as shown below
 > Univariate Analysis
 > Sales